Become a Ride Leader!

 - Arriving at least 20 minutes early at the start location.

-- Making sure that all participants have pre-registered or signed the waiver correctly and legibly bfore the ride.
+- Making sure that all participants have pre-registered before the ride.

 - Checking that all participants are wearing correctly fitted helmets.